MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 So, let's derive a custom Application container with the following properties:
 - Use a custom Python App with custom dependencies (namely `numpy`)
 - PySpark instead of Spark
-- Read an injected S3 path from the an environment variable
+- Read an injected S3 path from an environment variable
 - Write the result to AWS S3 at the specified path and read it back it

 First, let's use the `pi.py` example as a starting point: